-Milwaukee Police Department Mounted Patrol: The anchor for The Stable’s ability to provide equine-assisted therapy and create unique experiences for the community is the Milwaukee Police Department’s Mounted Patrol (MPD).
-The Stable will address several pressing needs of the MPD.
+Milwaukee Police Department Mounted Patrol will have several pressing needs addressed by the Stable.
 Currently MPD houses its patrol horses in Racine County; having them at a centralized location will reduce the transportation time to Milwaukee neighborhoods and stress on the horses.

 The MPD will increase the number of mounted patrol horses from eight to twelve, allowing MPD to manage two shifts.
 Daytime shifts will focus on community interaction with evening officers providing crowd and patrol services.

 Community Outreach is an important goal of MPD.
 The relationship between police officers and community members is a subject of growing importance.
 Today the MPD does not have space with an approachable atmosphere for building relationships—a place where MPD can build positive relationships with the members of the community.
 The Milwaukee Urban Stables will be that space.
 The MPD will have full time community outreach staff assigned to The Stable and anticipates hosting nearly 20,000 visitors annually.